Thirty Thousand Feet of Perspective

 Nowadays, flying is something I’m more than used to.
-As I sit on the flight back from my vacation with Emily, I feel comfortable.
+As I sit on the flight back from my vacation, I feel comfortable.
 Unlike many of my fellow passengers, there’s something about the 9-hour flight that relaxes me.

 And then it hits me.
 Some 30,000 feet in the air, I experience a sobering realisation; I’m chasing the sun across the sky with a hundred other people in an air-conditioned tin can.
 There’s another tin can cruising across the landscape outside the window.
 We crush through the swelling, folding, cotten clouds, and I feel something unexpected – guilt.
 When did something as extraordinary as human flight become so nonchalant?
 I should be doing something momentous, I thought.
 If this flight were to tumble to the ground in some kind of freak accident, I don’t want to be found besting my score on Ridiculous Fishing.
 I want to take in the clouds, the orange sky, and create something amazing.

 I have a suspicious feeling about the guilt creeping over me – I’ve felt it before.
 And recently, too.